5l1v3r1/AR-Television/README.md

 # AR Television #

 This project implements an augmented reality (AR) application: virtual television.
-It enables users to watch television/movies via AR devices.
+It enables users to watch TV shows or movies on AR devices.

+Though the current goal of this project is limited to a specific application, we are adopting general designs for the fundamental implementation, so this project might be turned to a universal AR platform, if it works well.

 Author: Kai Yu, Zhongxu Wang, Ruoyuan Zhao, Qiqi Xiao